CPParticleSprite

 override def render(ctx: CPSceneObjectContext): Unit

 Called to render this scene object.
 Only visible and in camera frame objects will receive this callback.
-This callback is called on scene object after all scene objects received update callback.
-Note that unlike update callbacks and shaders that are called for all scene objects on each frame, this callback is only called for scene objects that are visible and, at least partially, in camera frame.
+This callback is called on scene object after all scene objects received update and monitor callbacks.
+Note that unlike update and monitor callbacks and shaders that are called for all scene objects on each frame, this callback is only called for scene objects that are visible and, at least partially, in camera frame.
+The order in which scene objects are called is undefined.

 Called to render this scene object.
 Only visible and in camera frame objects will receive this callback.
-This callback is called on scene object after all scene objects received update callback.
-Note that unlike update callbacks and shaders that are called for all scene objects on each frame, this callback is only called for scene objects that are visible and, at least partially, in camera frame.
+This callback is called on scene object after all scene objects received update and monitor callbacks.
+Note that unlike update and monitor callbacks and shaders that are called for all scene objects on each frame, this callback is only called for scene objects that are visible and, at least partially, in camera frame.
+The order in which scene objects are called is undefined.

 Attributes